 One more way to test out your headlines is to make them your subject lines in your email campaigns.
 Then you can compare the emails that are opened versus not opened and see which headlines did the trick.

 Calls to action are also essential to the business world, and we all know that.
-However, they are vital toimages_2 your blog as well.
+However, they are vital to your blog as well.
 When starting your blog, you need to think about the end first.
 You need to clarify the goals of your blog and what the ending outcome or takeaway will be for your reader before you begin writing.

 When planning your blog, on your newly created content calendar, coming up with one goal for each is key.
 Keeping it singular is important because the whole post needs to be easily related back to one idea or else your reader will be lost and disengage themselves.